seemoo-lab/wisec2017_nexmon_jammer_reproducibility/README.md

 allow fellow researchers to get started with our code and base their own research on it.

+# Extract from our License

+Any use of the Software which results in an academic publication or other publication which includes a bibliography must include citations to the nexmon project (1) and the paper cited under (2):

+1. "Matthias Schulz, Daniel Wegemer and Matthias Hollick.
+Nexmon:
+    The C-based Firmware Patching Framework. https://nexmon.org

+2. "Matthias Schulz, Francesco Gringoli, Daniel Steinmetzer, Michael Koch and Matthias Hollick.
+Massive Reactive Smartphone-Based Jamming using Arbitrary Waveforms and Adaptive Power Control.
+    Proceedings of the 10th ACM Conference on Security and Privacy in Wireless and Mobile Networks (WiSec 2017), July 2017.

 # How do I run your scripts to rebuild the graphics of the paper?

 To run our scripts, you have two options, either you have a MATLAB license